vrok/gossipcheck/README.md

 ./gcheck -file=file.json check
 ```

 If your cluster consisted of millions of nodes, then you would probably want to make sure that the checks that you're about to distribute are correct.
-Fortunately, it is possible to run them just on the local node:
+Fortunately, it is possible to run them just on the local node with the `local-check` command (they are executed sequentially, and it doesn't run actions, so that debugging is easier):

 ```
 ./gcheck -file=file.json local-check